freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 VPE uses the Unity game engine to accurately simulate the many types of lamps a real pinball machine might use, and connect them to the gamelogic engine.
 Lamps have a standard set of parameters, which can be tweaked in the editor.
 Lamps in a game are dynamic, so the gamelogic engine can toggle them, fade them, and even change their color.

 To link each of the playfield lamps to the gamelogic engine and configure how they behave during gameplay, the *Lamp Manager* is used.
-You can find it under *Visual Pinball -> Lamp Manager*.
+You can find it under *Pinball -> Lamp Manager*.

 ![Lamp Manager](lamp-manager.png)